-Push the choke to the OPEN position as the engine warms up.
+After the engine has started, push the choke left to the OPEN position as the engine warms up.

-8. Turn breaker ON and connect
+8. Turn breaker ON / Connect

 The breaker is located on the right side of the front power panel.
 Flip the breaker up to allow the power to flow to the receptacles.
 Connect your devices to the receptacles on the front panel.
 Start with the largest loads first.